 On my first day in Dar my friends and I were almost hit by a daladala.
 Facts only.
 The driver could see us standing at the stage but he still sped on forward.
 If it wasn’t for our quick reflexes, God bless our souls.

-There is this one behavior I failed to comprehend.
+This is one behavior I failed to comprehend.
 Motorbike or boda boda riders never move when they see you on their path.
 They will head straight at you, expecting you to get out of their way.
 Move or get hit, your choice.

 There is rarely loud music played in public transport.
 As a Kenyan this was strange.
 And yet relaxing.
 For you are guaranteed you will alight a bus without a thronging headache or aching ears.